syncfusion-content/wpf-docs/wpf/PropertyGrid/Collection-Editor.md

 # Collection Editor in WPF PropertyGrid

-You can add, remove or edit the collection type property item by using the `Collection Editor` in the [PropertyGrid](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid.html).
+You can edit (add, remove) a collection type of property such as List, ObservableCollection using the `Collection Editor` in the [PropertyGrid](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid.html).

 ## How to add or remove items in collection using collection editor